Ibu Sandoz contains the active ingredient ibuprofen. It has pain-relieving, fever-reducing and Care properties.

 Elderly patients may be more sensitive to the medicine than younger adults.
 It is particularly important that elderly patients report any side effects to their doctor immediately.

-If you have taken more Ibu Sandoz than you should, always consult a doctor for an assessment of the risk and advice on further treatment.
+If you have taken more Ibu Sandoz than you should, always consult a doctor for an assessment of the risk and advice on further Care.

 Symptoms can include nausea, stomach pain, vomiting (possibly with blood), headache, ringing in the ears, confusion and eye tremors.
 At high doses, drowsiness, chest pain, palpitations, fainting, convulsions (especially in children), weakness and dizziness, blood in the urine, feeling cold and breathing problems have been reported.